-1. Landscaping, trees, and screening plants required by the Zoning Regulation shall be planted and in a growing condition according to accepted horticultural

-- practices, and they shall be maintained in a healthy growing condition.
+- 1. Landscaping, trees, and screening plants required by the Zoning Regulation shall be planted and in a growing condition according to accepted horticultural practices, and they shall be maintained in a healthy growing condition.
 Any landscaping, trees, and screening plants that are in a condition that does not fulfill the intent of this ordinance shall be replaced by the property owner during the next planting season for the particular plant material. - 2.
 A screening fence or wall required by this ordinance shall be maintained by the property owner in good condition throughout the period of the use of the lot. - 3.
 All landscaping, trees, and screening material adjacent to parking areas, loading areas, or driveways shall be properly protected by barriers, curbs, or other means from damage by vehicles. - 4.
 To the extent that existing healthy trees, if properly located, are preserved, they shall be fully credited against the requirements of the Zoning Regulations.
 The Commission may determine that trees shall be preserved as part of the site plan. - D. Screening Specifications: The following specifications are considered as prototypes.
 In order to comply with the stated "desired effect," the number and spacing of required trees and the width of the screening strip may be varied. - 1.
 Type "A" screening: The desired effect is partial visual screening.
-The width of the screening strip may be varied; however, it shall be at least five (5) feet.
-Plant material shall consist of large trees spaced forty (40) feet on centers or flowering trees spaced about twenty (20) feet on centers or a mixture of both.
+Plant material shall consist of large trees spaced forty (40) feet on centers or flowering trees spaced twenty (20) feet on centers or a mixture of both.
 Where a continuous landscaped screening strip is impractical, the trees may be located in islands at least twenty (20) square feet in area. - 2.
 Type "B" screening: The desired effect is partial visual screening between zoning districts of different classification.
 Plant material shall be the same as specified for Type "A" screening except that one-half (1⁄2) of the trees shall be evergreens and the number of trees required is doubled. - 3.
 Type "C" screening: The desired effect is complete visual screening of parking and loading areas.
-The screening material shall consist of a hedge, screening fence, screening wall, or a combination thereof.
-The screening strip shall be at least five (5) feet wide for a fence or wall and landscaped and at least ten (10) feet for a hedge, unless a greater width is required elsewhere in the Zoning Regulations. - 4.
+The screening material shall consist of a hedge, screening fence, screening wall, or a combination thereof. - 4.
 Type "D" screening: The desired effect is separation and partial visual screening without creation of visual obstructions for traffic.
-The screening material shall consist of planting materials with low growth habits interspersed with flowering trees at about twenty (20) feet on center and deciduous shade trees spaced forty (40) feet on center.
-Said strip shall not be less than ten (10) feet within the property line. - E. Screening and Landscaping: The Commission may consider and approve such modifications in the above standards in a specific case where the Commission makes a finding that equivalent or superior screening will be provided.
+The screening material shall consist of planting materials with low growth habits interspersed with flowering trees at twenty (20) feet on center and deciduous shade trees spaced forty (40) feet on center. - E. Screening and Landscaping: The Commission may consider and approve such modifications in the above standards in a specific case where the Commission makes a finding that equivalent or superior screening will be provided.